Installation process

 We recommend to setup a separate GPU nodepool to use for finetuning jobs and attaching a custom taint to it, such that there is no interference with the GPU workloads needed for the PhariaInference API.
 Since GPUs for finetuning are not occupied constantly, but only when finetuning jobs are running, we recommend using autoscaling for this nodepool to free GPUs when they are not needed and reduce costs.

-Additionally, we recommend that you connect the finetuning service to an external S3 storage bucket.
-While we ship PhariaAI with a built-in storage solution, we cannot guarantee persistence of your finetuning artifacts this way.
+Additionally, we recommend that you connect the finetuning service to an external S3 storage bucket and an external database.
+While we ship PhariaAI with a built-in storage solution and database, we cannot guarantee persistence of your finetuning artifacts this way.

 To configure the finetuning service to use an external storage bucket, first create the bucket and generate credentials for access.
 Then, create a Kubernetes secret in the namespace where you will install PhariaAI as follows: